 A Taste of Boulder

 Similarly, Boulder restaurants are dedicated to choosing locally grown ingredients and fresh produce for their menus.
 They are also just as dedicated to originality in style.
 There are special customer experiences that only Boulder restaurants can offer.
 For instance, take Flagstaff House Restaurant conveniently located just a five-minute drive from downtown Boulder.
 Imagine sitting in comfort at 6,000 feet, gazing out over the city and miles of wilderness.
 A few deer pass by.
 A bear lumbers through the forest below.
 The waiter appears with a plate of Japanese Mero with lump crab and shitake mushroom ragout along with a glass of vintage wine.
 Flagstaff House Restaurant promises their patrons a delicious meal and a stunning view, perfect for anyone who wishes to sample one of the many rich flavors of Boulder.

 Another restaurant has the taste of old Italy.
 Frasca Food and Wine opened on Pearl Street in August 2004, and has met with rave reviews from several airline in-flight magazines.
 In fact, Frasca’s chef, Lachlan Mackinnon-Patterson, was chosen as one of the 10 Best Young Chefs in the United States in 2005 by Food & Wine magazine.
 With all things said, the food and produce that Boulder has to offer can be summed up in one phrase: healthy food for a healthy lifestyle.
 That’s what Boulder is all about.

-Check out more food options in Boulder, CO.
+Check out more great things to do in Boulder, CO.